 Each week, you will be expected to complete readings and assignments.
-Assignments will be due on Fridays by 10:00 am and/or Sundays by 11:59 pm.
+Assignments will be due on Fridays by 10:00 pm and/or Sundays by 11:59 pm.
 Turning in assignments on time is an important part of the learning process course outcome.
 This class involves a lot of class discussion so it is important that we are all addressing the same topics at the same time.

 Please make every attempt to submit your work on time.
 However, I understand that sometimes life gets in the way and that students have a lot of obligations, so each student will have 4 late options: each late option will allow a student to submit an assignment up to a week late.
 You only have 4 late options so use them wisely.
-You don't need to tell me if you have submitted an assignment late because I will see it in Canvas.
+If you email me to let me know you are still working on something I can keep my eye on your assignment and grade it when it comes in.
 After submitting 4 late assignments, any subsequent late assignments will be marked as incomplete which will go against your final course grade.
 If you are having difficulty meeting assignment deadlines, please contact me immediately so we can come up with a plan to get you back on track.